Tutorial 2: Genetic Determinants of Neuronal Morphology

 unc-97 0.000200 0.002200

-Upon examining the table, we note that the q-value of unc-25 shifts from 0.008 to 0.18 after adjusting for the covariate effect.
-Consistent with this, the F-statistic suggests a considerable impact of the covariate on the Laplacian score of unc-25, as evidenced by the low p-value of the F-statistic.
+Upon examining the table, we note that the q-value of unc-25 shifts from 0.003 to 0.04 after adjusting for the covariate effect.
+Consistent with this, the F-statistic suggests an impact of the covariate on the Laplacian score of unc-25, as evidenced by the low p-value of the F-statistic.